mizbit/opi-nextion/README.md

 I invite you to participate in this project:

 1. Open an Issue
-2. Create a directory in `users`, put in your .tft file and submit a [pull request](https://help.github.com/en/articles/about-pull-requests).
+2. Create a directory in `users`, put in your .HMI .zi files and submit a [pull request](https://help.github.com/en/articles/about-pull-requests).

 **The protocol**.